English name: Brahminy Blind Snake (aka “Common Blind Snake”, “Flowerpot Snake”)

 Slender Worm Snake is more slender and has 18 rows of midbody scales.

-Flower’s Blind Snake is bulkier with 18 rows of midbody scales and has a blunt tail tip.
+Flower’s Blind Snake has 18 rows of midbody scales, glands scattered around the head scales and a blunt tail tip.

 Roxane’s Blind Snake is larger and more robust with lighter sides.